Jacob Osano

-Jacob Osano Ogada is Kenyan goalkeeper currently in the ranks of Kenyan Premier League side Nairobi City Stars.
+Jacob Osano Ogada is a Kenyan goalkeeper currently in the ranks of Kenyan Premier League side Sofapaka F.C.
+He is a sibling to former Kenya international Zachary Onyango.

 Club career

 Osano joined KCB in 2017 to the end of the 2018 season.
 In 2019 he rejoined Nairobi Stima then moved to Nairobi City Stars at the start of the year 2020 on a two-and-a-half-year contract.

 He made his premier league debut against Kenya Police on 16 Oct 2021 in Kasarani, and has so far tended goal in 26 of 30 games in the 2021/22 topflight season.

+Osano extended his contract for one more season to feature in the 2022/23 FKF Premier League.

+Prior to the season kickoff, Osano had been scouted by Ethiopian topflight side Ethiopia Coffee but the deal failed to materialize and he was back at City Stars.

+At the end of the 2022–23 Kenyan Premier League, Osano left City Stars to join another Kenyan topflight side Sofapaka F.C.